Cumulus: Blockchain-Enabled Privacy Preserving Data Audit in Cloud: Introduction

 The inherent assumption in the existing PoR schemes is that the data owner is always honest.
 The server may be malicious and try to erase data in an attempt to reduce it's cost.
 The PoR schemes offer guarantees that if the server responds correctly to the challenge set, then the file is recoverable with overwhelming probability.
 The auditor is trusted with checking the integrity of the stored data without gaining access to the data itself, but previous studies showed that the auditor might gain access by carefully selecting the challenge set it sends to the server, thus acting maliciously.
 Also, data owner may refuse payment to server and auditor in a bid to cut cost and act maliciously.

 Blockchain, a distributed tamper-resistant ledger, has seen several use cases lately.
 With smart contract support, arbitrary logic can be enforced in a distributed manner, even in the presence of some malicious players.
 These abilities are used to make blockchain a trusted party to resolve disputes.
-Several works have used blockchain as a judge to settle disputes among involved parties \cite{Bentov2014, Dziembowski2018a}.
+Several works have used blockchain as a judge to settle disputes among involved parties \cite{Bentov2014, bitcoin_incentivize, Dziembowski2018a}.
 Most major blockchain platforms have an inherent currency which is used to make meaningful monetary contracts among participants.
+Our objective in this paper is to address the problems discussed above, without having any trust assumptions.
+The proposed solution must be either efficient or comparable to the state-of-the-art.